flybywiresim/docs/docs/pilots-corner/advanced-guides/protections/altnlaw.md

 !!! warning "Approach and Landing with Alternate Law"
-    When deploying the Landing Gear under Alternate Law **and** the Autopilot is disconnected the controls switch directly to [Direct Law](#direct-law), this is done to provide necessary force feedback to the pilot as the "FLARE" mode that usually provides feedback to the sidestick is inoperable in Alternate Law.
+    When deploying the Landing Gear under Alternate Law **and** the Autopilot is disconnected the controls switch directly to [Direct Law](#direct-law), this is done to provide necessary force feedback to the pilot as the "flare" mode that usually provides feedback to the sidestick is inoperable in Alternate Law.

     Loss of all protections on final approach should be anticipated, and the flight crew should prepare to take over pitch trimming for landing.